Prometheus7-creator/library-api/README.md

     /search/range/<price_range>

-INPUT - rent price range
+INPUT - rent price range (eg. 10-30)

 OUTPUT - list of books with rent in that range

     /search/<category>/<book>

-INPUT - category + name/term + rent per day(range)
+INPUT - category + name

 OUTPUT - list of books with matching values as in input